robusta-dev/robusta/docs/setup-robusta/installation/all-in-one-installation.rst

 ####################################
 *Estimated time: 5 minutes*

 Setup Kubernetes monitoring from scratch.
-Install Robusta, Prometheus and Grafana on using the all-in-one Helm chart.
+Install Robusta, Prometheus and Grafana on Kubernetes using Helm chart.
 This is the recommended way to monitor your cluster.

 Prerequisites
 ---------------------